+Data Source

-Data Source: Data is captured in the Inspection, Compliance, and Enforcement (ICE) system.
+Data is captured in the Inspection, Compliance, and Enforcement (ICE) system.
 Statistical reports are generated monthly.

+Methodology

-Methodology: This data is generated monthly from the ICE system by an automated report that provides the total number of oil and gas well and facility inspections performed by district staff where no violation of any statewide rule is documented.
-Purpose: The purpose of this measure is to identify the level of compliance by oil and gas operators as identified through inspections conducted by Commission district offices.
-Calculation Method: Noncumulative Target Attainment: Low Priority: High Key Measure: No New Measure: Yes, changes will affect history Percentage Measure: No Efficiency 3-1-1-1: Average Number of Oil and Gas Well and Facility Inspections Performed/District Staff Definition: This measure represents the average number of oil and gas well and facility inspections performed by district office staff and documented by a work report during the reporting period.
-Data Limitations: An inspection encompasses a well or other oil and gas well and facility.
+This data is generated monthly from the ICE system by an automated report that provides the total number of oil and gas well and facility inspections performed by district staff where no violation of any statewide rule is documented.

+Purpose

+The purpose of this measure is to identify the level of compliance by oil and gas operators as identified through inspections conducted by Commission district offices.

+Calculation Method: Non-cumulative

+Target Attainment: Low

+Priority: High

+Key Measure: No

+New Measure: No

+Percentage Measure: No

+Efficiency 3.1.1.1 Average Number of Oil and Gas Well and Facility Inspections Performed Short Definition

+This measure represents the average number of oil and gas well and facility inspections performed by district office staff and documented by a work report during the reporting period.

+Data Limitations

+An inspection encompasses a well or other oil and gas well and facility.
 Not all inspections require the same amount of time to complete due to the travel time required to reach the well or facility, the complexity of the job, and the number of violations identified at the well or facility.
 Some inspections (such as well casing cementing operations, well plugging operations, and injection/disposal well mechanical integrity tests) are more time consuming and are performed to verify compliance rather than identify violations.
 These factors impact the average number of inspections performed by district office staff.
 Increases/decreases in personnel and priority of inspection assignments also affect this number.

+Data Source

-Data Source: Data is captured in the Inspection, Compliance, and Enforcement (ICE) system.
+Data is captured in the Inspection, Compliance, and Enforcement (ICE) system.
 Statistical reports are generated monthly.

+Methodology

-Methodology: This measure is generated monthly from the ICE system by an automated report that provides the total number of oil and gas well and facility inspections performed during the reporting period and the total number of district office staff performing the inspections.
-The report determines the average number of inspections performed by dividing the total inspections by the total number of district office staff performs.
-Purpose: The average number of oil and gas well and facility inspections performed measures how efficiently the Commission's district office staff conducts the inspections.
+This measure is generated monthly from the ICE system by an automated report that provides the total number of oil and gas well and facility inspections performed during the reporting period and the total number of district office staff performing the inspections.
+The report determines the average number of inspections performed by dividing the total inspections by the total number of district office staff performing the inspections by the total number of district office staff performing the total inspections by the total number of district office staff performing the inspections.

+Purpose

+The average number of oil and gas well and facility inspections performed measures how efficiently the Commission's district office staff conducts the inspections.
 The number also measures the level of activity for the Commission's district office staff.
 By tracking the average number of inspections performed, it is possible to determine the total number of inspections that can be performed during a specified period.
 This measure serves as a management tool to predict future inspection performance.

-Calculation Method: Cumulative Target Attainment: High Priority: Medium Key Measure: Yes New Measure: Yes, changes will affect history Percentage Measure: No Efficiency 3.1.1.2: Percent of Total Well Population Inspected Definition: This figure represents the percent of the total well population inspected by district staff for the reporting period.
-Data Limitations: None.
+Calculation Method: Cumulative

+Target Attainment: High Priority: High Key Measure: Yes New Measure: No Percentage Measure: No

+Efficiency 3.1.1.2 Percent of Total Well Population Inspected Short Definition

+This figure represents the percent of the total well population inspected by district staff for the reporting period.

+Data Limitations

+None.